 The Playhouse teen program, also known as Apprentice Entertainment, is an afterschool program for teens that gives them experience in all aspects of mounting an event, from design and scripting to casting and stagecraft to promotion and execution of the final production.
 While the program’s roots are in theatre, the event could be anything from an ice-cream social to a parade – the students decide what they want to do, and then they do it, under the guidance of experienced teachers and mentors.

+Workshops and activities bring together teens from diverse backgrounds and of widely differing abilities to create a program that gives back to the community.
 At the end of each year, program participants get together and plan out what to do the next year.
-During the course of the program, there are workshops and activities that bring together teens from diverse backgrounds and of widely differing abilities to create a program that gives back to the community.
 Teens are introduced to the concept of long-term project planning, detailed planning, responsibility, and respect for other people’s space.

 The group comes together naturally through “speed-friending” social activities.
 Older teens are encouraged to mentor younger participants, and students with special needs find security in the predictability of activities that build towards a concrete goal.
 Peer support plays an important role in how participants address learning and behavioral differences within the group, opening doors and liberating hidden talents.